llin-lab/MAW/README.md

 The above commands will compile C source files: sqrtm_batch_it.c and sqrtm_batch_ud.c.

-4. Run Matlab under directory (working directory): ../gmm-barycenter/src/barycenter Data files named "*.mat" are put under directory: ../gmm-barycenter/src
+4. Run Matlab under directory (working directory): ../gmm-barycenter/src/barycenter

+   Data files named "*.mat" are put under directory: ../gmm-barycenter/src

-5. In Matlab console, run barycenter_md.m located in ../gmm-barycenter/src/barycenter.
+6. In Matlab console, run barycenter_md.m located in ../gmm-barycenter/src/barycenter.
 The data file has to be put in the same directory ../gmm-barycenter/src.

-DATA format assumed for the input data file of barycenter_md.m:
+DATA format assumed for the input data file "*.mat" of barycenter_md.m:
 The *.mat data file should contain three objects: ww, supp, stride
 ww: concatenates the prior proportions for all the GMMs estimated from all batches.
 Thus, ww is a vector of length J_1 + J_2 + ...+ J_N, where J_k is the number of mixture components for each data batch, and N is the total number of data batches.